New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- New Mexico has combined with its opponents to score more than 45 points just twice this season.
+- New Mexico and its opponents have combined for 45 points -- this matchup's over/under -- just two times this year.

-- UNLV has combined with its opponents to score more than 45 points in six of seven games this season.

-- The two teams combine to score 33.6 points per game, 11.4 less than the total in this contest.
+- The combined points per game average of the two teams, 33.6, is 11.4 points fewer than Saturday's over/under.

-- This contest's total is 16.5 points under the 61.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 16.5 points lower than the 61.5 these two squads combine to give up per game in 2021.

-- The Lobos and their opponents have scored an average of 47.5 points per game in 2021, 2.5 more than Saturday's total.
+- The average total in Lobos games this season is 47.5, 2.5 points above Saturday's total of 45.

 - The 45-point total for this game is 10.6 points below the 55.6 points per game average total in Rebels games this season.